On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: Dokchitser constants in dihedral groups

 \section{Dokchitser constants in dihedral groups}

-Call a $\bZ$-free $\bZ G$-module of finite $\bZ$-rank a $\bZ G$-lattice.
 We will now compute the Dokchitser constants of all $\bZ G$-lattices when $G=D_{2p}$ is the dihedral group with $2p$ elements for $p$ an odd prime and $\Theta$ is the relation from Example \ref{ex:d2p}.
 By Proposition \ref{prop:multiplicativity}, we only need to compute them for indecomposable representations.
 Nonetheless, the fact that this can be done at all is a piece of good fortune.
 We will begin by recalling the classification of indecomposable integral representations of $D_{2p}$ from \cite{Lee-64}.